daniel41silva05/Cafeteria_Management_ISEP/documentation/user_stories/us_007/readme.md

-# US005 – Deactivate User
+# US007 - List Users

 ### 1. Context

-**As an administrator, I want to deactivate a user account, so that I can restrict access in cases of inactivity, departure, or misuse.**
+**As an administrator, I want to view a list of all user accounts, so that I can manage and monitor system access.**

 ### 2. Analysis